Tuning the Weights: The Impact of Initial Matrix Configurations on Successor Features Learning Efficacy: Model and Methods

-We assume that an RL agent interacts with the environment through \textit{Markov decision processes} (MDPs, \citep{puterman2014}) in this paper.
-An MDP is a tuple $M := (\mathcal{S}, \mathcal{A}, p, R, \gamma )$ consisting of the following elements.
-The sets $\mathcal{S}$ and $\mathcal{A}$ are the state (e.g., spatial locations) and action spaces.
-The function $p(\cdot | s,a ) $ gives the probability distribution for the next-state according to taken action $a$ in state $s$.
-The function $R(s)$ specify the immediate reward received in the state $s$ which can be expressed in $R: \mathcal{S} \rightarrow \mathbb{R}$.
-The discount factor $\gamma \in [0,1) $ is the weight that makes the reward smaller in the distant future.
+In this study, we assume that an RL agent interacts with the environment through \textit{Markov decision processes} (MDP, \cite{puterman2014, sutton2018a}).
+An MDP is a tuple $M := (\mathcal{S}, \mathcal{A}, R, \gamma )$ comprising of the following elements.
+Sets $\mathcal{S}$ and $\mathcal{A}$ are the state (e.g., spatial locations) and action spaces.
+The function $R(s)$ specifies the immediate reward received in state $s$, which can be expressed as $R: \mathcal{S} \rightarrow \mathbb{R}$.
+Here, the discount factor $\gamma \in [0,1) $ is a weight that reduces the reward in the distant future.